 Larger rooms and/or speaker positions further from room boundaries, may value this extra natural output as they will be less supported than in a smaller room.
 Equally, some listeners may enjoy this extra output in smaller rooms to deliver truly earth shaking (if not entirely accurate!) bass.

-Where Arendal Sound has been clever with the particularly bass proficient Tower, is the added flexibility of plugging combinations of the 3 ports and 2 ports for Tower S. With all ports open maximum bass output is guaranteed, but with a higher roll-off point.
+Where Arendal Sound has been clever with the particularly bass proficient 1723 Tower, is the added flexibility of plugging combinations of the 3 ports and 2 ports for 1723 Tower S. With all ports open maximum bass output is guaranteed, but with a higher roll-off point.
+With one or two ports open you will get a middle way between extension and power.
 Obviously all ports plugged brings the Tower/Tower S back to a fully sealed alignment.
 The Tower/Tower S therefore delivers a choice of multiple roll-off, output and damping ‘tunes’ that will suit a wide variety of tastes, room acoustics and speaker placement.